philgyford/django-spectator/README.rst

 A Django app to track book reading, movie viewing, gig going and play watching.

-So far only used with Python 3.6 and Django 1.10.
+So far only used with Python 3.6 and Django 1.10 or 1.11.
 Should work with Python 3.5+ and Django 1.8+.

 It has URLs, views and templates to create a site displaying all the data, and Django admin screens to add and edit them.
 The templates use `Bootstrap v4-alpha.6 <https://v4-alpha.getbootstrap.com>`_.